Letter of Recommendation Template

 Normally, an applicant’s former landlord will be asked by the former tenant to write the letter or by the person looking for a new renter.

-The endorsement should include whether the former tenant kept the residence in good condition, if they paid rent on time, and other similar details.
+The endorsement should note if the former tenant kept the place in good condition, paid rent on time, and other relevant details.

 Professional Recommendation Letter